HuvaaKoodia/4X/README.md

 4X
 ==

-A 4X game interface prototype.
+A 4X strategy simulation interface prototype.
 Borrows heavily from Sword of the stars.